Collagen Boost: Stimulate Yours Naturally

 Click here to find out more about how this element fits into the rest of our health.

 Our bodies are full of this element when we’re young but as we age, collagen production declines and the skin weakens.
 This leads to wrinkles, sagging of the neck and upper chest as well as frown lines.
 Aside from aging, factors such as environmental pollutants, smoking and a poor diet that consists of processed foods can lead to a decrease.
 This affects more than just your skin.
 It also leads to hair loss, arthritis, and other issues.
 Using skin products to increase your collagen production isn’t necessarily the best way to go.
 As this element’s molecules are large, the skin’s inner layer will be unable to completely absorb them and so your wrinkles and fine lines will only be temporarily covered.

 Instead of spending a fortune on the latest anti-aging cream – you can help stimulate your skin cells to boost this ingredient-production by eating the right foods and living a healthier lifestyle.
 The following nutrients work together to encourage the production of collagen in our bodies as well as maintain its production against environmental factors.

-Citrus foods are a great source for collagen production as they are filled with Vitamin C and the body needs this ingredient.
-Vitamin C works with the amino acids to produce it, whilst protecting your skin and body against toxins and helps with the production of hyaluronic acid.
+Citrus foods are a great source of collagen production as they are filled with Vitamin C and the body needs this ingredient.
+Vitamin C works with amino acids to produce it, whilst protecting your skin and body against toxins and helps with the production of hyaluronic acid.

 Protein is full of amino acids.
 A good source of lean protein is turkey, which contains an amino acid that is part of collagen production – lysine.
 Aside from enjoying a great turkey meal, lysine can be found in soybeans and cashews.